AseefBandey/JotaProject/README.md

 # Diogo Jota 20 Forever
 ![Diogo Jota](https://i.postimg.cc/kMVKTsvh/Diogo-Jota.png)

-This banner image is used to visually enhance the tribute to Digo Jota.

 This is a tribute web project dedicated to Diogo Jota, celebrating his contributions and legacy.
 Visit the live demo here: [jotaforever.vercel.app](https://jotaforever.vercel.app)